Listen up, folks! I’ve got a cracking Baba’s Countryside Fermented Tomatoes recipe for you today, straight from the Ukrainian countryside.

 Right, let’s chat about the difference between pickled and fermented tomatoes, and why people often lump ’em all together as “pickles”.
 Here’s the scoop.

 Pickled tomatoes are like the quick and easy cousin of fermented ones.
-You basically chuck ’em in a vinegar bath with some salt, sugar, and spices, and Bob’s your uncle – they’re ready in no time.
+You chuck ’em in a vinegar bath with some salt, sugar, and spices, and Bob’s your uncle – they’re ready in no time.
 It’s a bit like giving them a vinegary spa day.

 Now, fermented tomatoes, like our nan’s recipe, are a whole different kettle of fish.
 These bad boys take their sweet time, sitting in a salty brine for weeks.
 It’s not vinegar doing the work here, but friendly bacteria having a right old party, turning the tomatoes tangy and complex.
 It’s proper old-school stuff, this.

 So why do folks call ’em all pickles?
 Well, it’s a bit of a muddle, innit?
 The word “pickle” comes from the Dutch “pekel” meaning brine, which fits both methods.
 Plus, they both end up tangy and can last ages in the jar.
-It’s like calling all fizzy drinks “Coke” – not quite right, but everyone knows what you mean.

 Video by Ali’s Organic Garden & Homestead